aws-samples/sessions-with-aws-sam/lambda-layers/README.md

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE. -->

 # Lambda Layers
-This session talks through using Lambda layers externally and internal to the application.
+This session talks through using Lambda layers externally and internally to the application.
 It also covers local development with Layers.

-### Deploy layer repo first
+### Deploy layers repo first
 ```
-cd layer-repo
+cd layers-repo
 sam deploy -g
 ```